Holistic Treatment For Co-Occurring Addiction and Suicide Ideation

 Signs and Symptoms of Substance Use Disorder and Suicidal Ideation

-Recognizing that you or someone you love are struggling with either of these conditions isn’t easy, but is critical.
-There are two key components to think about when determining if you could be facing dual diagnosis, the presence of suicidal thoughts and teh use of substances.
-Common warning signs someone may be considering suicide include:
+Recognizing that you or someone you love is struggling with either of these conditions isn’t easy, but it is critical.
+There are two key components to think about when determining if you could be facing dual diagnosis, the presence of suicidal thoughts and the use of substances.
+Common warning signs someone may be considering suicide include:[4]

 Though many types of substances may be used, some of the most common include: